bigchaindb/privacy-protocols/README.md

 Considering the limited space in Monero `payment ID`, a `JSON` object is too large to be stored.

-BigchainDB is able to store native `JSON` structures, and everything that has been said for Bitcoins in the previous section apply.
+BigchainDB is able to store native `JSON` structures, and everything that has been said for Bitcoins in the previous section applies.

-Ethereum can store arbitrary text, and everything that has been said in the previous section apply.
+Ethereum can store arbitrary text, and everything that has been said in the previous section applies.

 ### Binary assets
 A binary blob can be encoded as text using different encodings.
-Everything said in the previous section apply.
+Everything said in the previous section applies.

 Please keep in mind that storing binary data in a blockchain is inefficient and expensive.